Mohamed0x3/CreditCard_Tokenization/README.md

 ## 👨‍💻 Technical Stuff

 - Communication between modules(PaymentApp, Bank, Merchant) is done using Sockets.
 - Communication is secure.
-It is encrypted and decrypted using AES with public/private keys.
+It is encrypted and decrypted using RSA with public/private keys.

 ## ➡️ More Info